RochelleLBeckford/Tetris/README.md

     - ➡️ moves the tetromino to the right
     - ⬇️ moves the tetromino faster down the screen
     - the user will be informed when the game is over when the tetrominoes reach the original default position
         - the word 'end' will appear where the score number is
+---
+- [ ] Link for the web application: https://ro-tetris-app.netlify.app/
+---